FBankston/OCR_Application/README.txt

 This is a link to the competition page that I obtained this scanned receipts dataset from: ICDAR 2019 Robust Reading Challenge on Scanned Receipts OCR and Information Extraction https://rrc.cvc.uab.es/?ch=13&com=downloads
 You must make an account to download the full dataset, however of course I am including the portion of input data I used from this dataset along with results under the "dataset_with_results" folder.
 There are 359 images of receipts in this dataset

 The other folder named "smaller_dataset" does not have a results text file inside and is a good candidate for testing my code for yourself on a smaller folder of scanned receipts.
 My OCR application will overall work the best on scanned good quality images such as these.
-Although the pre-processing methods that I have implemented do well to reduce noise in images which have some amount of noise or images that are not scanned well too
+Although the pre-processing methods that I have implemented do well to reduce noise in images which have some amount of noise or images that are not scanned well too.

-Thank you very much for reviewing my project and instructing this course.
-If you have any questions or issues please do not hesitate to reach out to me at any of my contact information found below.

-Thanks so much
-- James Forrest Bankston
-jbankston@troy.edu
-334-235-3958